 I have always lived in small spaces with my family.
-Baby 1 lived in a 550 square foot, one bedroom apartment and two parents.
+Baby 1 lived in a 550 square foot, one-bedroom apartment and two parents.
 Baby 2 lived in an 1100 square foot condo with baby 1 and two parents.
 Now my family of 5 lives in a small house.
 I still find it necessary to purge toys at least four times a year.
 In fact, as a rule, I find that for every incoming toy, there must be an outgoing one.

 If I knew then what I know now, I would NOT have picked 80% of the toys that I bought.
-Instead, I would have saved up for this short list of toys.
+Instead, I would have saved up for this shortlist of toys.
 Another idea is to have a wish list that close family friends and relatives contribute towards.
-At the end of day, toys that stand the test of time are actually less expensive on a “cost per play” basis than a toy that gets purged within the year.
+At the end of the day, toys that stand the test of time are actually less expensive on a “cost per play” basis than a toy that gets purged within the year.

 I welcome your ideas of investment toys that you thought were worth the money!

 Hands down, I found that simpler is better.
 This kitchen is more fun, more creative, more versatile, and has great storage to boot.
 Her favorite toy kitchen came used from a preschool but you can buy it new from Community Playthings Yes, it is crazy expensive but it lasts and lasts.
 If I were to only buy one piece, I’d buy the stove ($225).
 If you can get two pieces, the second piece I’d suggest is the sink.

 These toys really do last.
 When I got our kitchen (stove, sink, and hutch) from a preschool, the kitchen set was probably at least 25 years old.
 After a quick clean-up, it was as good as new.
 My kids played with it non-stop for 5 years and then donated it to another preschool where it will have another 50 years of life, no doubt.